andis-sprinkis/snippet/sh_linux_install_vmware_ws.md

-# Installing VMware Workstation on Arch Linux host
+# Installing the VMware Workstation on an Arch Linux host

 1. Ensure that the necessary packages are installed.